Today's Articles

 Sargent Claude Johnson was from Boston, the third of six children born to Anderson, who was Swedish, and Lizzie Jackson, Black and Native American (Cherokee).
 Racial problems and illness resulted in a troubled marriage.
 Some of the mixed-race Johnson children were accepted as Indian or white and lived their lives as such.
 Sargent Johnson, however, chose to live as Black throughout his life.

 The children were orphaned at an early age, the father passing away in 1897, and the mother dying of tuberculosis in 1902.
 In the early years, the children lived with an uncle, Sherman William Jackson, who became principal of the M Street High School, and his wife, the Black sculptor May Howard Jackson, in Washington, D.C.
 Mrs. Jackson maintained a Washington studio specializing in portrait busts reflecting Black themes.
 In later years, she participated in some of the same exhibitions as her nephew, Sargent.
-Undoubtedly the sculptor influenced Sargent at an early age.
-Later the children were sent to their maternal grandparents in Alexandria, Virginia.
+Undoubtedly, the sculptor influenced Sargent from an early age.
+Later, the children were sent to their maternal grandparents in Alexandria, Virginia.

-From the grandparents' home in Virginia, they were sent to school: the boys to Worchester, MA, to the Sisters of Charity, and the girls to Pennsylvania to a Catholic school for Indian and colored girls.
+From the grandparents' home in Virginia, they were sent to school: the boys went to Worchester, MA, to the Sisters of Charity, and the girls went to Pennsylvania to a Catholic school for Indian and colored girls.
 The three girls saw Sargent for the last time in 1902.
 Johnson was sent to a public school specializing in music and mechanical drawing.
 While attending night school to increase his knowledge of art, he did some artwork for the Sisters of Charity and worked in their St. Vincent Hospital.

 One such job was copying pictures on the greenhouse walls while he was ill.
 He was sent to Boston to attend music school but soon gave that up in favor of art.
 Johnson lived for a while with relatives in Chicago, who were not favorably impressed by this decision to be an artist, and he soon left there for the West.

 Shortly after he arrived in California, Johnson attended San Francisco’s avant-garde A.W.
 Best School of Art on California Street, studying drawing and painting.
-He attended the California School of Fine Arts from 1919 to 1923 and from 1940 to 1942.
+He attended the California School of Fine Arts from 1919 to 1923 and 1940 to 1942.
 He first studied under the sculptor Ralph Stackpole for two years and then one year with Beniamino Bufano.
-Johnson’s early works are portraits and busts of those around him or work fashioned after ideas affecting his life.
+Johnson’s early works are portraits and busts of those around him or works fashioned after ideas affecting his life.
 His work gained recognition in a local exhibition in 1925.

 Johnson and his wife separated in 1936.
 Pearl Adele, his only child, remained in the care of her mother.
 The mother was hospitalized in 1947 and died in Stockton State Hospital in 1964.
 Johnson visited her regularly while she was institutionalized.